With many hungry for content, Sundance market heats up

 And indeed, for better or worse, that in-person energy has often played a role in negotiating the price.
 Sometimes the hype is warranted, and you get a “Little Miss Sunshine.”
 But other times off the mountain, the glow fades and companies are left with a flop.
 Prices have also been going up steadily due to the influx of deep-pocketed streaming companies who don’t have to worry as much or at all about box office returns.

-“Taking Sundance off the mountain and to the whole country will be a beautiful way to commune together over our shared love and need for artistic expression,” said McIntosh.
+“Taking Sundance off the mountain and to the whole country will be a beautiful way to commune together over our shared love and need for artistic expression,” McIntosh said.

 “I’m still excited,” said Hall, whose “Passing” premieres Saturday.
 “But would I rather that we were all together wandering through the snow, freezing cold and, you know, trudging down Main Street?
 Yes, I would, because that communal experience is part of it.”